make your own fairy shelves with me!

 the creation process

-I used cardboard box lids as my base for 5 of the 6 bookshelves.
+I used cardboard box lids as my base for 5 of the 6 original bookshelves.
 The last one was a broken wooden toy piece that I found in a thrift store.
 I created shelves from cardboard, craft sticks, and/or twigs and attached them with hot glue.
 Some shelves received collaged paper or texture before being spray painted (a few are handpainted with acrylic instead).

 After the bookcases were complete, it was time to accessorize.
 I foraged as many natural elements from here in the Lowcountry as I could.
 The Spanish moss, the palm fibers, acorns, hickory nuts, twigs and sticks are all foraged.
 (Thank you Wendy for the hickory nuts!)
 The tiny acorn tea cups are some of my favorite creations.